 Retirement savings by income and mental time horizon

-With this in mind, it’s always easiest to start goals based advice by looking at the client’s short-term goals (within the next 1-2 years) and extend outward toward long-term goals (5-20 years).
-We must always anchor this with their retirement age and life expectancy.
+With this in mind, it’s always easiest to start with short-term goals (1-2 years) and extend outward toward long-term goals (5-20 years).
+We must always anchor this with a person's retirement age and life expectancy.
 The further ahead a person thinks, the better their financial behaviour, and the less they’ll worry about their future.

 Financial knowledge, or financial intelligence, has the potential to impact consumers financial decision making at all stages of the financial life cycle.
 This is because financial intelligence is not simply financial literacy, it is also the ability to monitor one’s own money motivations, money behaviours, and money cognition (Tang, 2016; Tang et al., 2018).